-A Rural Village Overlay The Highway 74 Policy Area is designated along a portion of the present alignment of State Route Highway 74, which is located in the southern portion of the planning area.
-The Rural Village Highway 74 Policy Area would serve as a focal point for the surrounding Good Hope community.
-This special overlay designation Policy Area allows for a mixture of local serving commercial and small-scale industrial/service commercial uses, with limited residential and mixed use development at a higher density than the underlying land use.
+The Highway 74 Policy Area is designated along a portion of the present alignment of Highway 74, which is located in the southern portion of the planning area.
+The Highway 74 Policy Area would serve as a focal point for the surrounding Good Hope community.
+This Policy Area allows for a mixture of local serving commercial and small-scale industrial/service commercial uses, with residential and mixed use development.
 The Land Use Element provides a further description of this land use designation and its intent.